hazelcast/hazelcast-simulator/README.md

 Hazelcast has a diagnostics system which provides detailed insights on what is happening inside the client or server `HazelcastInstance`.
 It is designed to run in production and has very little performance overhead.
 It has so little overhead that we always enable it when doing benchmarks.

 ```

-coordinator --members 1 \
-            --workerVmOptions "-Dhazelcast.diagnostics.enabled=true \
+            members_args:     "-Dhazelcast.diagnostics.enabled=true \
                                -Dhazelcast.diagnostics.metric.level=info \
                                -Dhazelcast.diagnostics.invocation.sample.period.seconds=30 \
                                -Dhazelcast.diagnostics.pending.invocations.period.seconds=30 \
                                -Dhazelcast.diagnostics.slowoperations.period.seconds=30" \

-            --clients 1 \
-            --clientVmOptions "-Dhazelcast.diagnostics.enabled=true \
+            client_args:      "-Dhazelcast.diagnostics.enabled=true \
                                -Dhazelcast.diagnostics.metric.level=info" \
-            sometest.properties

 ```

-Using the above example, both client and server have diagnostics enabled.
+If these flags are added to the `client_args` and `member_args` respectively, both client and server will have diagnostics enabled.
 Both will write a diagnostics file.
 Once the Simulator run is completed and the artifacts are downloaded, the diagnostics files can be analyzed.